rancher/docs/content/rancher/v2.6/en/installation/requirements/_index.md

 The Ingress should be deployed as DaemonSet to ensure your load balancer can successfully route traffic to all nodes.

-For RKE, K3s and RancherD installations, you don't have to install the Ingress manually because is is installed by default.
+For RKE and K3s installations, you don't have to install the Ingress manually because is is installed by default.

 For hosted Kubernetes clusters (EKS, GKE, AKS) and RKE2 Kubernetes installations, you will need to set up the ingress.